-To measure how much protected memory an enclave uses, you should leverage sgx-gdb to launch GDB with sgx_emmt enabled and load the test application which is using the enclave.
-You may also attach the debugger to a running an Intel SGX application in order to measure the heap and stack sizes of th enclave.
+To measure how much protected memory an enclave uses, you should leverage sgx-gdb to launch GDB with sgx_emmt enabled and load the test application that is using the enclave.
+You may also attach the debugger to a running Intel SGX application to measure the heap and stack sizes of the enclave.

-The sgx-gdb provides three commands pertaining the sgx emmt tool:
+The sqx-qdb provides three commands pertaining the sqx emmt tool: